Datalong/ERPC-framework/readmeEN.md

 - increase the service version number: it is recommended to use a two digit version, such as 1.0.
 Generally, the version number needs to be upgraded only when the interface is incompatible.Why increase the service version number?Make it possible for subsequent incompatible upgrades.
 For example, adding methods to the service interface or adding fields to the service model can be backward compatible.
 Deleting methods or fields will be incompatible, and the new fields of enumeration types will also be incompatible.
 It needs to be upgraded by changing the version number.

--Application of SPI mechanism
+- Application of SPI mechanism

--Add configurable methods, such as serialization and registry implementation, to avoid hard coding: configure through API.
+- Add configurable methods, such as serialization and registry implementation, to avoid hard coding: configure through API.
 If spring is integrated later, it is recommended to use configuration file for configuration

--The communication protocol (packet structure) between the client and the server is redesigned.
+- The communication protocol (packet structure) between the client and the server is redesigned.
 The original rpcrequest and rpcreuqest objects can be used as the message body, and then the following fields are added (refer to the design of this part in the introduction to netty and Dubbo framework):
--Magic Number: usually 4 bytes.This magic number is mainly used to filter the data packets coming to the server.
+- Magic Number: usually 4 bytes.This magic number is mainly used to filter the data packets coming to the server.
 After having this magic number, the server first takes out the first four bytes for comparison, which can identify that the data packet does not follow the user-defined protocol, that is, invalid data packets.
 For security reasons, you can directly close the connection to save resources.
--Serializer number: identifies the serialization method, for example, whether to use the serialization provided by Java or JSON, kyro and other serialization methods.
+- Serializer number: identifies the serialization method, for example, whether to use the serialization provided by Java or JSON, kyro and other serialization methods.
--Message body length: calculated at runtime.
+- Message body length: calculated at runtime.

--Writing tests provides confidence in refactoring code
+- Writing tests provides confidence in refactoring code

--Service monitoring center (similar to Dubbo admin)
+- Service monitoring center (similar to Dubbo admin)

--Set gzip compression
+- Set gzip compression

-##🛠 formal operation project
+## 🛠 formal operation project
-###1 import project
+### 1 import project
 Fork the project to your own warehouse, and then clone the project to your local: ` git clonegit@github.com:username/erpc-framework.
 Git `, open it with idea and wait for the project initialization to complete.
 ###Initialize git hooks
 This step is mainly to run check style before committing the code to ensure that there is no problem with the code format.
 If there is a problem, it cannot be submitted.